glacier

 Key Facts

-- glacier's part of is recorded as mountain[11].
+- glacier is part of mountain[5].

 - glacier's Commons category is recorded as Glaciers[6].